Templates and Masters

 - The default styles of UI elements (e.g. colors, border styles, font family and size) in a prototype’s screens

 - The general navigation structure of each screen (e.g. navigation menus, headers and footers)

 - Common screen UI elements and events

-The Templates palette is where a prototype’s template can be found.
+Find a prototype’s template in the Templates palette.
 Select one to access its contents and start working with it as the foundation of a screen.

 Creating a new template

 Follow the steps below to create a new template for your prototype’s screen(s).

 - Click on the ‘+’ button in the Templates palette

 - Give your Template a name in the dialog that appears and click “OK”